saifalsohad/Python-App/README.md

 ### Step 1: Read and Modify Excel File

 1. **Read an Excel File of a Location**
-   - The application will read an Excel file containing location data.
+   - The application will read an Excel file containing plan data.

 2. **Check SSN (Social Security Number) and Plan ID Formatting**
    - Verify if SSN is a 9-digit number and Plan ID is a 4-digit number.